HabibovUlugbek/Nodejs-reimplimentation/README.md

 The `event` module is a core module in Node.js that allows you to create and handle custom events.
 In this reimplementation, we have created a simplified version of the `event` module.

-## Event Module Reimplementation

-The `event` module is a core module in Node.js that allows you to create and handle custom events.
-In this reimplementation, we have created a simplified version of the `event` module.

 Feel free to explore the reimplementation and customize it according to your needs.

 For more information on the `event` module reimplementation, please refer to the [README](./events-module/README.md) in the `events-module` folder.